wzychla/OldMusicBox.Saml2/README.md

 * later on

+    * support ECDSA certificates (by switching to BouncyCastle)
     * client/server metadata
     * server side next so that it's possible to create the Saml2 Identity Provider compatible with existing clients (e.g. JIRA)
     * support at least REDIRECT and POST server's bindings